-Each week I will be regularly grading your assignments and leaving feedback in the comments box.
+• Within 7 days after each due date, I will be grading your assignments and leaving feedback in the comments box.
 Please be sure to set your Canvas notifications to receive alerts when new comments are ready for review.
 I will use the same process to grade your Final Exam as well.